Written By Philippa Walsh

 Food for thought...

 If you are still struggling after trying these suggestions, maybe it's time to seek some support.
-Individual or couples counselling can give you space to talk in confidence and clarity to help you determine the best way forward.
+Individual or couples counselling in Manchester can give you space to talk in confidence and clarity to help you determine the best way forward.

 "You don’t develop courage by being happy in your relationships everyday.
 You develop it by surviving difficult times and challenging adversity” Epicurus